escribano89/bananas-dqn/README.md

         Vector Action space size (per agent): 4
         Vector Action descriptions: , , ,

 For each yellow banana that is collected, the agent is given a reward of +1.
 The blue ones give -1 reward.
-We consider that the problem is solved if the agent receives an average reward (over 100 episodes) of at least +13
+We consider that the problem is solved if the agent receives an average reward (over 100 episodes) of at least +13.

+The project has been developed using the *Lunar Landing* solution project as a foundation.

 ## Requirements
 In order to prepare the environment, follow the next steps after downloading this repository: